pygae/lean-ga/docs/misc/new_design.md

 ## Defining without defining

-There're really millions of products defined in GA and they're based on geometric product.
-But the definition might not be the most effient one or the most intuitive one.
+There're really millions of products defined in GA and they're based on the geometric product.
+But the definition might not be the most efficient one or the most intuitive one.

-So instead of using `def`, we should make these products just a product with a Prop assering that they're equal to the definition based on gp and let the implementation prove it when intantiate the instance.
+So instead of using `def`, we should make these products just a product with a `Prop` asserting that they're equal to the definition based on gp and let the implementation prove it when intantiate the instance.

 ```lean
 class has_ga_wedge (α : Type u) extends has_wedge :=